 The taxman reserves the right to carry out an investigation into your tax return so you must keep all relevant paperwork for at least 5 years after the 31st January deadline of the tax year in question.
 We may need to see your receipts on occasion to ensure compliance but we will give you 30 days notice of our intention.
 Receipts should be kept for all the expenses that you claim.

 It is important to remember that claiming for expenses that you have not incurred would be viewed by the Inland Revenue as tax avoidance.

-Your Account Manager will be able to answer specific questions regarding allowable expenses but here are some examples of the most commonly claimed legitimate expenses:
+Your Employee Liaison Officer will be able to answer specific questions regarding allowable expenses but here are some examples of the most commonly claimed legitimate expenses:

 You can claim the cost of travel to and from your temporary place of work.
 Mileage rates are 45p per mile for the first 10,000 miles in any fiscal year and then 25p per mile thereafter.
 This allowance is to cover fuel and running costs of the vehicle.
 If you are traveling to work as a passenger in a car you are entitled to claim 5p per mile.
 You can also claim for parking and congestion charges but you may not claim for parking fines or speeding fines.
 The cost of travel by public transport can be claimed but you must have a valid receipt.
 A mileage allowance can also be claimed for travel by motorcycle and bicycle at rates of 24p per mile and 20p per mile respectively.

 The cost of hotel or bed and breakfast accommodation can be claimed as an expense as can the reasonable cost of additional meals taken in conjunction with overnight accommodation.
 There are no set allowances for accommodation but the cost must be deemed to be 'reasonable'; this also applies to the cost of meals.